Intra-Cellular Therapies reserves the right to modify or discontinue this program at any time.

 - Seizures (convulsions).

 - Sleepiness, drowsiness, feeling tired, difficulty thinking and doing normal activities.
 Until you know how CAPLYTA affects you, do not drive, operate heavy machinery, or do other dangerous activities.

 - Problems controlling your body temperature so that you feel too warm.
 Avoid getting overheated or dehydrated while taking CAPLYTA.

 The most common side effects of CAPLYTA include sleepiness, dizziness, nausea, and dry mouth.

 These are not all the possible side effects of CAPLYTA.
 Tell your healthcare provider if you have or have had heart problems or a stroke, high or low blood pressure, diabetes, or high blood sugar, problems with cholesterol, have or have had seizures (convulsions), kidney or liver problems, or a low white blood cell count.
 CAPLYTA may cause fertility problems in females and males.
 You should notify your healthcare provider if you become pregnant or intend to become pregnant while taking CAPLYTA.
 CAPLYTA may cause abnormal involuntary movements and/or withdrawal symptoms in newborn babies exposed to CAPLYTA during the third trimester.
-When taking CAPLYTA, you should not breastfeed.
+Talk to your healthcare provider if you breastfeed or are planning to breastfeed as CAPLYTA passes into breast milk.
 Tell your healthcare provider about all the medicines you’re taking.
 CAPLYTA may affect the way other medicines work, and other medicines may affect how CAPLYTA works, causing possible serious side effects.
 Do not start or stop any medicines while taking CAPLYTA without talking to your healthcare provider.
 You are encouraged to report negative side effects of prescription drugs.
 Contact Intra-Cellular Therapies, Inc. at 1-888-611-4824 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.